-- The PEER program, which provides free before and after school care, will be of interest to working families.
+- The PEER program, which provides free after school care, will be of interest to working families.
 Space is limited, so do not hesitate!
 Come to meet the Lowell PEER staff this summer, and register your child for this educational and entertaining experience.
 PEER hours are 6:30 am to 6:00 pm Monday through Friday.

 - The Urban League and Phoenix Elementary School District jointly run a Head Start and preschool program for students to help with early childhood development.
 Research shows that the sooner children start learning about reading and math, the more successful they will be throughout their educational careers.